dosm-malaysia/aksara-front/README.md

 cp .env.example .env
 ```

-### Environment Variables (.env)
+### Environment Variables

-The following are the environment variables used for OpenDOSM.
-Please take note, there are only 2 variables required to get the app running, both of which are related [AKSARA BE](https://github.com/dosm-malaysia/aksara-back).
+The following are the environment variables (.env) used for OpenDOSM.
+Please take note, there are only 2 variables required to get the app running, both of which are related to [AKSARA BE](https://github.com/dosm-malaysia/aksara-back).

 | Variables                       | Required | Default                             | Description                                     |
 | ------------------------------- | -------- | ----------------------------------- | ----------------------------------------------- |